praeclarumjj3/VQ-VAE-on-MNIST/README.md

 The generation is pretty good.

-The following image grids was generated after passing a z sampled randomly from a unit gaussian  as input to model and then passed through the decoder
+The following image grids were generated after passing a z sampled randomly from a unit gaussian  as input to model and then passed through the decoder

 <img src='readme_images/VQ-VAE_pics/gen_rand_1.png' style="max-width:50%">     <img src='readme_images/VQ-VAE_pics/gen_rand_2.png' style="max-width:50%">